costavale/BlueCarbon/README.md

 # blue_carbon

-The blue_carbon repository is a collection of functions/codes/various with the main focus to help "blue carbon" scientists
+The blue_carbon repository is a collection of functions with the main focus to help "blue carbon" scientists

 At the moment, the following functions are presented: